weyoss/redis-smq/docs/api/message.md

 - `Message retry delay` - 60000
 - `Message consume timeout` - 0 (has no effect)

-These values can be set using `Message.setDefaultConsumeOptions()` and can be overwritten for a given message instance using [setConsumeTimeout()](/docs/api/message.md#messageprototypesetconsumetimeout), [setTTL()](/docs/api/message.md#messageprototypesetttl), [setRetryThreshold()](/docs/api/message.md#messageprototypesetretrythreshold), and [setRetryDelay()](/docs/api/message.md#messageprototypesetretrydelay).
+These values can be adjusted using `Message.setDefaultConsumeOptions()` and may be overwritten for a given message instance using [setConsumeTimeout()](/docs/api/message.md#messageprototypesetconsumetimeout), [setTTL()](/docs/api/message.md#messageprototypesetttl), [setRetryThreshold()](/docs/api/message.md#messageprototypesetretrythreshold), and [setRetryDelay()](/docs/api/message.md#messageprototypesetretrydelay).